Intellectual Property

 The license does two things simultaneously:

 The license states that intellectual property rights — patents, trademarks, trade secrets, and the rights to commercialise the work — are reserved by the named author or authors.
 Using or redistributing the software does not transfer or implicitly license these rights.
+This reservation is a deliberate but temporary measure: as the project matures and the pre-incorporation phase ends, the authors intend to transition to a true open-source license.

 Using the IPRL